 Machine learning algorithms can also help businesses during data protection processes.
 AI-enhanced data integration tools can automatically detect sensitive or personally identifiable information.

-Here is a recommended article list for you:
+Here is a recommended article list for you on data integration:

 Featured image source: Excella